-I have been aware of Coin Street since ’80s, but Mulberry Housing Co-op became my home in 1988.
-I was invited onto the board in 1992, and moved to Palm Housing Co-op in 1994.
-I had various roles within the co-ops, from secretary to chair and my daughter Ella was actually the first child born literally on the site.
+I was aware of Coin Street in the 1980s, and Mulberry Housing Co-op became my home in 1988.
+And in 1992 I was invited onto it’s board.
+I moved to Palm Housing Co-op in 1994.
+I’ve had various roles within the co-ops, from secretary to chair and my daughter Ella was actually the first child born on the site.

 Has your involvement changed over time?

-I have had different roles within both Palm and Mulberry housing co-ops, but now I am more interested in community involvement at Coin Street.
+I’ve had different roles within Palm and Mulberry housing co-ops, but now I’m more interested in community involvement at Coin Street.
 I was so pleased to see how successful the Community Day was recently.

 Have you benefitted from your involvement and if yes, how?

 Enormously.
-It’s given me a fantastic place to live and watch my family grow up, and I’ve had a chance to get to really know my community and my neighbours.
+It’s given me a fantastic place to live and watch my family grow up.
+I’ve had a chance to get to really know my community and my neighbours.